thalladasaikumar/References-and-Documents/Java/Spring/springMD.md

 - You can add custom code during **bean destruction** using: _destroy-method="\<anyMethodName\>"_
   - Calling custom business logic method
   - Clean up handles to resources(db, sockets, fies etc.....)

+### What are Java Annotations?

+- Special labels/markers added to Java
+  classes.
+- Provide meta-data about the class.
+- Processed at compile time or run-time for special processing.

+#### Annotations examples:

+- @Override

+### Why Spring Configuration

+with Annotations?

+- XML configuration can be verbose
+- Configure your Spring beans with
+  Annotations
+- Annotations minimizes the XML configuration.

+This will enable component scanning: _\<context:component-scan base-package="com.thallada.com"\>\</context:component-scan\>_

+### Spring also supports default beanId's

+Default Bean Id's: the class name make the _first letter lowercase_.

+- ClassName: _TennisCoach_ -> Default Bean: _tennisCoach_

+## Spring Auto Wiring?

+- For dependency injection, Spring can use auto wiring.
+- Spring will look for a class that _matches_ the property.
+  - _matches by type:_ class or interface.
+- Spring will inject it automatically ...hence it is autowired.
+- If there are multiple matches?
+  Answer: Spring has special support to handle this case.
+Use the @Quanlifier anootation.

+### Autowiring Injection Types:

+1. Constructor Injections.
+2. Setter Injections.
+3. Feild Injections.